ajith-shankar/BigData-Project-End-to-End/Hive_Setup.md

 Before starting the Hive setup process, ensure that you have the following prerequisites installed and configured:

 - **Java Development Kit (JDK):** Hive relies on Java, so ensure you have the latest JDK installed on your system.
-Download and install it from the official Oracle website. or refer to the project's [hadoop_setup.md](./Hadoop_Setup.md) for Java setup instructions.
+Download and install it from the official Oracle website, or refer to the project's [hadoop_setup.md](./Hadoop_Setup.md) for Java setup instructions.

 - **Hadoop:** Hive runs on top of Hadoop, so ensure you have a working Hadoop installation.
 Refer to the project's [hadoop_setup.md](./Hadoop_Setup.md) for Hadoop setup instructions.